heft-lang/hefty-equations/writeup/jfp/response/reviews.md

   + [FIXME] Clarifying remark in Sect.
 1.3 summarizng that `H` can (and will in general) contain operations other than the `Censor`.

+  + [FIXME] Mention shallow handlers in the introduction, and acknowledge that they may have benefits for defining higher-order effects

 - [FIXME] Revise 3.5 to clarify that modularity characteristics of scoped effects may differ from the modularity benefits you get from "classical" hefty